-The Auction insights report for Search campaigns provides 5 ;different statistics: impression share, overlap rate, position above rate, top of page rate, and outranking share.
+The auction insights report for Search campaigns provides 6 different statistics: impression share, overlap rate, outranking share, position above rate, top of page rate, and absolute top of the page rate.
 You can generate a report for one or more keywords, ad groups, or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.

 Note for Shopping Campaigns:

 - Shopping campaigns don’t use Quality Score.
-However, overall quality and relevance of your Shopping ads offers do factor into their eligibility.
-Learn more about tracking impression share.
+However, the overall quality and relevance of your Shopping ads offers do factor into their eligibility.
+Learn more about impression share

-- Sometimes impression share at the campaign and product group level and impression share from Auction insights reports may have slight differences.
-The reason for the slight discrepancy is likely that auction insights filters out auctions with very low impressions, which the campaign level does not (this is to reduce Auction Insights latency).
+- Sometimes impression share at the campaign and product group level and impression share from auction insights reports may have slight differences.
+The reason for the slight discrepancy is likely that auction insights filters out auctions with very low impressions, which the campaign level doesn’t (this is to reduce auction insights latency).

-- The impression share shown for a competitor in the Auction insights report may differ from the impression share the competitor sees in their own report.
+- The impression share shown for a competitor in the auction insights report may differ from the impression share the competitor can view in their own report.
 Competing advertisers’ eligible impressions may only overlap with a percentage of your eligible impressions.
 For example, despite showing 100% in the impression share column of your report, your competing advertiser may have a 50% impression share in their eligible auctions.

-Overlap rate is how often another participant's ad received an impression when your ad also received an impression.
+Overlap rate is how often another advertiser’s ad received an impression when your ad also received an impression.

-Position above rate is how often the other participant’s ad was shown in a higher position than yours was, when both of your ads were shown at the same time.
+Position above rate is how often the other advertiser’s ad was shown in a higher position than yours was, when both of your ads were shown at the same time.

 For example, if out of 100 impressions, an ad has 10 impressions in which it appears as the first ad above the organic search results, the absolute top of page rate will be 10%.